nynyny/Sample-Codes/README.md

 sample-codes

-This repo contains the solutions to the CodeEval and Google Code Jam challenges
+This repo contains example programs that I have written.